CIBC-Internal/python/Doc/library/shutil.rst

       :exc:`IOError` used to be raised instead of :exc:`OSError`.
       Added *follow_symlinks* argument.
       Now returns *dst*.

+   .. versionchanged:: 3.4
+      Raise :exc:`SameFileError` instead of :exc:`Error`.
+Since the former is a subclass of the latter, this change is backward compatible.

+.. exception:: SameFileError

+   This exception is raised if source and destination in :func:`copyfile` are the same file.

+   .. versionadded:: 3.4

 .. function:: copymode(src, dst, *, follow_symlinks=True)